 DOT PHMSA ALERT Rail Car Training

-All Hazards Training Center has been awarded a grant from the Department of Transportation Pipeline and Hazardous Materials Safety Administration (DOT PHMSA) to provide hazardous materials training for volunteer and remote emergency responders.
-This training is specifically for responses to derailments that involve shipments of crude oil, ethanol, and other flammable liquids.
+The Center for Rural Development (CRD) has been awarded a grant from the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (DOT PHMSA) and has partnered with the All Hazards Training Center (AHTC) to provide hazardous materials training for volunteer and remote emergency responders.
+This training is specifically for responses to incidents that involve rail shipments of crude oil, ethanol, and other flammable liquids.

 By DOT mandate, All Hazards trainers can present this workshop at your location at no cost.
 This training is recommended for first responders, law enforcement, Emergency Management personnel, and other community stakeholders, including railroad representatives.